 Other drink containers such as cordial, wine and spirit bottles, water and wine casks, plain and flavoured milk in cartons of one litre or more are excluded from the container deposit scheme and should continue to be recycled via your residential recycling collection.

 What impact will the container deposit scheme have on small business?

 If you manufacture beverages in containers that fall under the scheme, you’ll need to comply with refund mark labelling requirements.
 The refund mark label for WA will be the same as those used in other states and territories.
 Visit the Department of Water and Environmental Regulation (DWER) website for more information on labelling requirements.

 For businesses that sell beverages, if you are introducing a new beverage for sale in the state, it will be an offence to supply if it does not meet refund mark labelling requirements.
 Under the scheme, there is no requirement for retail businesses to provide the container deposit scheme refunds to customers.
-You can however register your interest to participate in the collection network.
-To register your interest, visit the WA Return Recycle Renew website.

 Visit the DWER website for further details about the scheme.